 - 1.5 teaspoons grated lemon peel

-- Bring the pan back to high heat.
+Bring the pan back to high heat.
 Add 2 Tablespoons of olive oil and once the oil is hot and smoking, add the steak to the pan.
 After 4-5 minutes, flip and cook for an additional 5 minutes on the other side, until desired temperature.
-The steak should register 140F for medium-rare.
+The steak should register 140F on a meat thermometer for medium-rare.
 Remove the steak from the pan and allow to rest for 5 minutes before serving.

 In a small bowl combine the parsley, lemon, and remaining one clove of garlic.
 Mix well.

 Slice the steak against the grain and layer on a serving dish.
 Top with the caramelized onions and parsley mixture.